 Also try these: Easy Cinnamon Rolls – Just 4 Ingredients

 If you want hot cinnamon rolls first thing in the morning, just assemble the day before, then cover and refrigerate overnight.

 The next morning, simply put the pan into the oven and bake 20 minutes.
 Frost as desired, and serve hot.

-Leftovers can be covered and refrigerated 2-3 days or frozen to reheat in the microwave or oven any time you’re craving cinnamon rolls!
+Leftovers can be covered and refrigerated for two to three days or frozen to reheat in the microwave or oven any time you are craving cinnamon rolls.

 Vegan Cinnamon Rolls

 - 1 cup milk of choice